-I am a postdoctoral scholar at Ohio University.
-I work in Prof. Alexander Govorov's group, where I perform theoretical research in the fields of plasmonics and nanophotonics.
-My current research interests include hot carrier harvesting from plasmonic nanostructures, photonic metamaterials, circular dichroism spectroscopy enhancement and fundamental nanoscale physics.
+I am a Junior PI at the Biomedical Research Center (CINBIO) at Universidade de Vigo.
+My work is centered around theoretical research in the fields of plasmonics and nanophotonics, and my current research interests include hot carrier harvesting from plasmonic nanostructures, photonic metamaterials, circular dichroism spectroscopy enhancement and fundamental nanoscale physics.

 Born in Spain, I studied Physics at Universidade de Santiago de Compostela, where I also obtained my PhD. in Computational Condensed Matter, using DFT to study defect stability in doped III-V semiconductor nanostructures.